Bilall2003/social-media-sentimental-Analysis/README.md

 - 📊 Insightful **EDA (Exploratory Data Analysis)** on text sentiments
 - 🔍 A **search-based vocabulary analyzer** with word clouds and charts
-- 🤖 A **machine learning-based sentiment predictor** using TF-IDF and SVM
+- 🤖 A **machine learning-based sentiment predictor** using TF-IDF and Logistic Regression
 - ⚡ A **VADER-powered rule-based sentiment engine** for fast, lexicon-driven analysis
 - 🎨 A clean, responsive Streamlit dashboard with **custom CSS design**